phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 [`next`]: https://docs.rs/futures-util/0.3.4/futures_util/stream/trait.StreamExt.html#method.next
 [`StreamExt`]: https://docs.rs/futures-util/0.3.4/futures_util/stream/trait.StreamExt.html

 We use `while let` to loop until the stream returns `None` to signal its end.
-Since our `poll_next` method never returns `None`, this is effectively and endless loop, so the `print_keypresses` task never finishes.
+Since our `poll_next` method never returns `None`, this is effectively an endless loop, so the `print_keypresses` task never finishes.

 Let's add the `print_keypresses` task to our executor in our `main.rs` to get working keyboard input again: